WSU Logo

 o Drew Reinbold completed his MS degree in June 2005.
 He studied genetic variation of growth trajectories and swimming performance in domesticated and semi-wild populations of rainbow trout.
 Current status: Medical technician for the US Army.

 o Ted Morgan completed his Ph.D. in May 2002.
 He studied genetic variation in the 4 lines of mice selected for wheel-running behavior and in their 4 lines of controls, using molecular markers and phenotypic variance.
 In addition he analyzed behavioral and morphological ontogenetic trajectories using function-valued trait analysis.
-Current status: Assistant Professor at Kansas State University.
+Current status: Associate Professor at Kansas State University.

 o Stephanie Kane completed her MS degree in May 2001.
 Her research examined the effect of activity and early-age selection on metabolic traits in aged mice.
 Current status: Project Manager, Social Science Research Unit, University of Idaho.